top of page

 And now?

 I teach.
 I mentor.
 I speak.
 I see.
+I lead.
 Not because I planned to.
 But because someone saw something good in me, who cultivated it and gave it a name.
 She gave birth to a new bright shining star on my inner sky.

 Why This Matters